Merkoba/Hue/README.md

 "ads_threshold"
 >On how many chat messages sent to try to provide an ad.

+"ads_min_image_change"
+>At least this time has to pass after an image change for an ad to be displayed.

 "ads_setter"
 >The name of the ad changer.